da6876/jar-run-in-background-on-Linux-/README.md

 ---

-# ☕ Confirm Check Bill Java Service with systemd
+# ☕ Java Service with systemd

 This project provides a step-by-step guide to running your Java `.jar` file as a **background Linux service** using **systemd**.